Reset the State House Clock Forward

 John and I have 4 grown children between us and 9 grandchildren ranging from infant to college-age.
 My husband served as a US air force captain flying on F111’s, and his two eldest children served as Air Force officers, as well.
 I was a Navy brat, five years old when my dad finished 20 years of service.
 We understand US values and US history and we are concerned with the regressive movement that has co-opted our political system.
 We’re witnessing the erosion of long-tested American principles that strengthen democratic liberty and the happiness of personal freedoms.

 We’re having a similar rebound on racial justice.
 Hate crimes are up.
-People who have felt part of America for decades, and are citizens who love this country, are being victimized because of how they look.
-This turning away from acceptance of cultural and religious difference is also unAmerican.
+People who have felt part of America for decades and are citizens who love this country, are being victimized because of how they look.
+This turning away from acceptance of cultural and religious difference is wholey unAmerican.
 It does not uphold our founding principles of justice, fairness and equality.
 We are a nation of immigrants.
-It is easy to sow seeds of hate.
-But hatred cannot create a world of which our children will be proud.
+It is easy to sow seeds of hate by targeting ‘the other’.
+America’s strength and exceptionalism is rooted in the example we gave the world for how tolerance could work.
+Hatred cannot create a world of which our children can be proud.
+Living up to our creed means leaving this ugly moment in our history behind and getting back on track with rejoining the world and facing up to our real challenges.

 We cannot create a bright future if we keep entrusting decisions to those whose only vision is of a past that is gone.
-The future may be scary, but electing representatives with good judgment, good sense and personal integrity can set us on a course that helps people feel more secure about the world we are building.
+The future may be scary, but electing representatives with good judgment, common sense, requisite intellect and personal integrity can set us on a course to making better decisions.
 I believe it is our duty to set an example, tackle the real issues, and stop playing politics with people’s lives.